-The net pension liability was measured as of June 30, 2023 and June 30, 2022.
-Plan net position was valued as of the measurement date (June 30), while the total pension liability was determined based upon rolling forward the total pension liability from the July 1, 2022 and 2021 actuarial valuations, respectively.
-The actuarial assumptions used as of June 30, 2023 were based upon the results of an experience study conducted for the period July 1, 2018 through June 30, 2022.
-The actuarial assumptions used as of June 30, 2022 were based upon the results of an experience study conducted for the period for the period July 1, 2018 through June 30, 2022.
-The actuarial assumptions used as of June 30, 2022 were based upon the results of an experience study conducted for the period July 1, 2018 through June 30, 2022.
-The actuarial assumptions used as of June 30, 2022 were based upon the results of an experience study conducted for the period July 1, 2014 through June 30, 2018.
-The net pension liability was calculated using the methods and assumptions shown below in Table 7.2:
+The net pension liability was measured as of June 30, 2024 and June 30, 2023.
+Plan net position was valued as of the measurement date (June 30), while the total pension liability was determined based upon rolling forward the total pension liability from the July 1, 2023 and 2022 actuarial valuations, respectively.
+The actuarial assumptions used as of June 30, 2024 were based upon the results of an experience study conducted for the period July 1, 2018 through June 30, 2022.
+The actuarial assumptions used as of June 30, 2023 were based upon the results of an experience study conducted for the period July 1, 2014 through June 30, 2018.
+The net pension liability was calculated using the methods and assumptions shown below in Table 7.2.